 It is part of the The Dresden Files #14 series and is a This urban fantasy is a hardcover edition that was published by ROC on November 27, 2012 and has 515 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Mean Streets, Changes, Side Jobs, Ghost Story, Dark and Stormy Knights, Aftertaste, Hex Appeal, Welcome to the Jungle, Dangerous Women, Storm Front, Grave Peril, Summer Knight, Fool Moon, Skin Game, Blood Rites, Death Masks, Proven Guilty, White Night, Small Favor, Shadowed Souls
+Other books by this author which I have reviewed include Mean Streets, Changes, Side Jobs, Ghost Story, Dark and Stormy Knights, Aftertaste, Hex Appeal, Welcome to the Jungle, Dangerous Women, Storm Front, Grave Peril, Summer Knight, Fool Moon, Skin Game, Blood Rites, Death Masks, Proven Guilty, White Night, Small Favor, Shadowed Souls

 Fourteenth in The Dresden Files urban fantasy series based in Chicago and revolving around Maeve’s new Winter Knight.
 If you’re interested, there is a chronological listing of the The Dresden Files books on my website.

 This was cold to read, and it didn’t feel like Butcher’s writing.
 Although, Harry is Mab’s Winter Knight, and twelve hours in, he’s already feeling the cruelty of the Winter mantle sinking into him, so perhaps the chill to the words is intended.